Astound Broadband Internet in Illinois at a Glance

 About Astound Broadband in Illinois

-Astound Broadband was formed through the merger of RCN, Grande Communications, Wave Broadband, and Entouch, creating one of the largest independent cable operators in the United States.
+Astound Broadband was formed through the merger of RCN, Grande Communications, Wave Broadband.
+Entouch, creating one of the largest independent cable operators in the United States.
 Headquartered in Princeton, New Jersey, the company serves approximately 1.5 million customers across its combined footprint.
 In Illinois, Astound inherited the RCN network and has continued to invest in both cable plant upgrades and new fiber construction.

 For Illinois residents weighing their broadband options, Astound stands out for its transparent pricing with no annual contracts required on most plans.
 Unlike many competitors, Astound does not impose data caps on its cable or fiber plans, an important advantage for heavy-streaming households.
 The provider also includes a managed Wi-Fi router at no extra charge with most service tiers, reducing the upfront cost of getting connected.